 Each Party to the co-managed assets will participate in the co-managed assets in proportion to the assets it has contributed to the co-management.
 Assets will be allocated to each Party to the co-managed assets in proportion to its contribution to the co-managed assets.
 Each Party's rights to the co-managed assets apply to each line of investment in the said co-managed assets.
 The aforementioned co-managed assets will be formed by the transfer of cash or, where applicable, other assets from each of the Parties participating in the co-managed assets.
 Thereafter, the Directors may regularly make subsequent transfers to the co-managed assets.
 The assets can also be transferred back to a Party to the co-managed assets for an amount not exceeding the participation of the said Party to the co-managed assets.
-Dividends, interest and other distributions deriving from income generated by the co-managed assets will accrue to each Party to the co-managed assets in proportion to its respective investment.
-Such income may be kept by the Party to the co-managed assets will be applied to these assets.
+Dividends, interest and other distributions deriving from income generated by the co-managed assets will accrue to each Party to the co-managed assets or reinvested in the co-managed assets.
+All charges and expenses incurred in respect of the co-managed assets will be applied to these assets.
 Such charges and expenses will be allocated to each Party to the co-managed assets in proportion to its respective entitlement to the co-managed assets.